Melown/togs/README.rst

 	addressState = {UTILITY_NA}

-The most important parts of this configuration are the path to the datset (relative to ``$(npm root)/togs``), the property considered to be feature ID (idProperty) and the template for display name.
+The most important parts of this configuration are the path to the dataset (relative to ``$(npm root)/togs``), the property considered to be feature ID (``idProperty``) and the template for display name (``displayName``).
 In all templates, property names enclosed in braces are expanded to their corresponding values when geocoder response is formed.

 Usage